 background and fern tendrils adorned the page.
 I also had some fun decorating a wall of my studio with an array of illustrations painted over time.
 The surrounding motifs on each

 I find myself covering pretty much every inch of spare square space with a plant, which is echoed in the mini rockeries post too.
-I do briefly recall saying, in so many words, that I would
+I do briefly recall saying, in so many words, that I

-calamondin orange tree and a sansevieria with the sunshine yellow edges.
+miniature calamondin orange tree and a sansevieria with the sunshine yellow edges.
 The garden back home is rippling with black scallop leaves pouring from many a pot.

 On the subject of sansevieria, we came across striking marbled stalks, in an outdoor feature in Portugal.
 I love seeing plants that would usually be considered an indoor one, being at